-2258 African-American Literature
+2258 African American Literature

 4 credits

-An examination of the African-American oral and written literary legacy which traces its history as a distinct literary tradition and as an important part of the dominant American literary tradition.
+An examination of the African American oral and written literary legacy, tracing its history as a distinct literary tradition as well as an important part of the dominant American literary tradition.
 Students examine and discuss poetry, plays, short stories, essays, and novels from all literary periods.

-Humanities.
+Multicultural; Textual Analysis.